kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-comment-model.md

 #### getMentions()

-> get an array including information of mentioned users.
+Get an array including information of mentioned users.

 **Parameter**